Hisense

 - 3. Examine wiring harnesses: Look for melted insulation or arcing marks.
 Repair or replace damaged harness sections.

-- 4. Do not bypass safety devices: Never bypass thermal fuses or overloads to "get it running".
+- 4. Do not bypass safety devices: Never bypass thermal fuses or overloads to force the unit to run.

 Advertisements